huz4f/huz4f/content/Blogs/Tech.md

 When you go out, sit in the rain or watch sunset ask yourself how much time do you actually spend feeling that feeling.
 Remember when we were kids and all we focused on was the current experience.
 Aren't those one of the best memories we all have. \
 When we are distracted, we fail to pay attention and do not form good memories.
 Short-term memories fail to get transferred into long-term memories and we don’t form insights.

 Brain can become hyperstimulated by dopamine.
-This overstimulation can make our brain's pleasure centers less responsive to other enjoyable experiences, such as eating a meal, reading a book, having a conversation, or holding hands.
+This overstimulation can make our brain's pleasure centres less responsive to other enjoyable experiences, such as eating a meal, reading a book, having a conversation, or holding hands.

 Being obsessed with psychology since my early teens i can talk about this topic for hours, i'll just end it here with a quote (from someone i don't remember who) \
 '*We should regularly ask ourselves am i using this, or is it using me?*'